The School and its Origins

-Thornaby Church of England School was founded in 1846 by the National Society.
-It was the first school in Thornaby and was moved in 1964 from the original George Street building to its present site.
+Founded in 1846 by the National Society, the School was the first in Thornaby and was moved in 1964 from the original George Street building to its present site.

-The school is maintained by the Local Education Authority but, as a Voluntary Controlled School, the daily act of Collective Worship is consistent with the faith and practice of the Church of England.
+The School is now part of the Dales Multi Academy Trust.
+The daily act of Collective Worship is consistent with the faith and practice of the Church of England.